LCD Soundsystem

 The band began by recording and releasing multiple singles from 2002 to 2004, the first of which was "Losing My Edge", one of their signature songs.
 This led up to the release of their 2005 self-titled debut studio album.
 It garnered critical acclaim and a Grammy Award nomination for Best Electronic/Dance Album.
-Their single "Daft Punk Is Playing at My House", which has become the band's most commercially successful single, received a Grammy nomination for Best Dance Recording.
+Their song "Daft Punk Is Playing at My House", which became the band's most commercially successful single, received a Grammy nomination for Best Dance Recording.
 In the following year, LCD Soundsystem recorded and released "45:33", a forty-five minute-long composition that was a specially made "workout track" for Nike's Nike+ Original Run series.
 In 2007, the band released their second studio album, Sound of Silver, to critical acclaim and another Grammy nomination for Best Electronic/Dance Album.

 In 2010, LCD Soundsystem released their third studio album, This Is Happening, which became their first top-ten album in the United States.
 In February 2011, the band posted a statement on its website announcing that it was disbanding following a large farewell concert at Madison Square Garden on April 2, 2011.
 The farewell concert is chronicled in the documentary film Shut Up and Play the Hits and was also made available as a live album titled The Long Goodbye, in April 2014.

 After a series of rumors hinting at a possible reunion, in December 2015 the band released their first single in five years, "Christmas Will Break Your Heart".
-LCD Soundsystem later confirmed their reunion and announced an expanded tour, including appearances at several high-profile music festivals, and released their fourth studio album American Dream in September 2017.
-It went on to become their first number-one album in the United States.
-The album was nominated for Best Alternative Music Album at the 60th Annual Grammy Awards and the single "Tonite" won for Best Dance Recording.
+The group later confirmed their reunion and announced an expanded tour, including appearances at several high-profile music festivals, and released their fourth studio album, American Dream in September 2017.
+It went on to become their first number-one album in the U.S. The album was nominated for Best Alternative Music Album at the 60th Annual Grammy Awards and the single "Tonite" won for Best Dance Recording.

 History

 Early singles and self-titled album (2002–2005)

-James Murphy founded LCD Soundsystem during 2002 in the New York City borough of Brooklyn.
+James Murphy founded LCD Soundsystem in 2002 in the New York City borough of Brooklyn.
 The "LCD" part of the band's name stands for "Liquid Christmas Display", a play on "liquid-crystal display", and originated from the earliest iteration of the band during a live performance at a Brooklyn Christmas party where bassist Murphy and drummer Pat Mahoney were covering songs by Liquid Liquid.

 They began by releasing a string of singles under DFA Records, which was co-founded by Murphy.
 They gained attention with their first single, "Losing My Edge", which peaked at number 115 in the UK.
 Described as "an eight-minute, laugh-out-loud funny dissection of cool over a dirty electronic beat"; the single became an underground dance favorite.
 This was followed by the single "Give It Up", and in the following year, "Yeah" and "Movement".
 The latter two peaked at number 77 and number 52 in the UK, respectively.